When can transformers reason with abstract symbols?: Analysis for template tasks in next-token-prediction setting

-The intuition is that comes from examining \eqref{eq:main-simplified-attention}, and noting that at early times the evolution of the weights $\bW_{O,h}^T \bW_{V,h}$ will roughly lie in the span of $\{\bW_E^T \be_{x_i} \be_{x_i}^T \bW_E\}_{i \in [n]}$, which as the embedding dimension becomes large will be approximately orthogonal to the direction $\bW_E^T \be_{x^{test}} \be_{x^{test}}^T \bW_E$ that would lower the test loss.
-However, this suggests the following modification to transformers allows them to copy symbols never seen at training:
+The proof idea is that since the input string has length $k = 1$, the architecture simplifies: all softmaxes in the attention heads output 1, and the network is a sum of attention heads of the form $\bX \bW_E \bW_V \bW_O^T \bW_E^T$.
+At early times the evolution of the weights $\bW_V \bW_O^T$ will roughly lie in the span of $\{ \bW_E^T \be_{x_i} \be_{x_i}^T \bW_E\}_{i \in [n]}$, which as the embedding dimension becomes large will be approximately orthogonal to the direction $\bW_E^T \be_{x^{test}} \be_{x^{test}}^T \bW_E$ that would lower the test loss.
+This suggests the following modification to transformers allows them to copy symbols never seen at training:

-\begin{theorem}[Adding one parameter allows copying] After reparametrizing the attention \eqref{eq:fattn} so that in each head $\bW_{O,h}^T\bW_{V,h}$ is replaced by $\bW_{O,h}^T \bW_{V,h} + b_h \bI$ where $b_h$ is a trainable parameter, there are learning rates such that $-\pd{\cL_{train}}{t} \mid_{t = 0} = O(1)$ and $-\pd{\cL_{test}}{t} \mid_{t = 0} = \Omega(1)$ as $d_{emb} \to \infty$. \end{theorem} Figures~\ref{fig:assoc-memory-wildcard} and ~\ref{fig:copy-failure-success} illustrate the benefit of this additional per-head parameter on the copying task.
-Note that our proposed reparametrization is not equivalent to adding a trainable skip connection as in ResNet \cite{he2016deep}.
+\begin{theorem}[Adding one parameter allows copying] After reparametrizing the attention \eqref{eq:attn-mechanism} so that in each head $\bW_V\bW_{O}^T$ is replaced by $\bW_{V} \bW_{O}^T + b \bI$ where $b$ is a trainable parameter, there are learning rates such that $-\pd{\cL_{train}}{t} \mid_{t = 0} = O(1)$ and $-\pd{\cL_{test}}{t} \mid_{t = 0} = \Omega(1)$ as $d_{emb} \to \infty$. \end{theorem} Figures~\ref{fig:assoc-memory-wildcard} and ~\ref{fig:copy-failure-success} illustrate the benefit of this additional per-head parameter on the copying task.
+It is not equivalent to adding a trainable skip connection as in ResNet \citep{he2016deep}.
 Instead, the addition of $b_h \bI$ encodes an \textit{attention-modulated} skip connection that allows copying tokens between the transformer's streams.
+A related modification of adding a head with the hardcoded $\bX\bX^T$ as its attention matrix was proposed in \cite{zhang2022unveiling}.